saps2412/SpineNuancesWebsite/content/english/about/Spine_Nuances.md

 draft: false
 ---

 Spine Nuances is the brainchild of a long-standing Coligne development engineer, Vittoria Brighenti.
-Based on the outstanding performance of [ostaPek®](https://spinenuances.com/ostapek) cages and plates during the past 30 years in Europe, Spine Nuances focus is to establish the ostaPek® material as well as all [Coligne](http://www.coligne.com/international/home.html) products in the North American market as one of the leading brands for spine fusion.
+Based on the outstanding performance of [ostaPek®](https://spinenuances.com/ostapek) implants during the past 30 years in Europe, Spine Nuances focus is to establish the ostaPek® material as well as all [Coligne](http://www.coligne.com/international/home.html) products in the North American market as one of the leading brands for spine fusion.